Visiting Oxford in the Winter and Other Seasons

 Is There a Best Time of the Year to Visit Oxford?

-One thing you can keep in mind when picking a time of the year to visit is whether it’s peak season from a touristic point of view.
-If you’re looking for a more relaxed visit, choosing the months between August and April will offer you quieter views (Oxford’s peak season is Sumer, from April to August, right after the exams finish).
+Although Oxford’s average temperatures vary, with colder months receiving considerable rainfall, the weather is actually 27% pleasant compared to the rest of the world!
+One thing you can keep in mind when picking a time of the year to visit is whether it’s peak season from a tourist point of view.
+If you’re looking for a more relaxed visit, choose months outside peak season.
+August and April will offer quieter views (Oxford’s peak season is Summer, from April to August, right after the exams finish).

 Can you Visit Oxford University All Year Round?

 Yes!
-Practically all colleges, libraries and museums remain open throughout the year.
-Their opening times remain the same, however the majority of colleges close at sunset – which is relatively early in winter (4:30 or so).
+Practically all colleges, libraries, and museums remain open throughout the year.
+Their opening times remain the same, however, the majority of colleges close at sunset – which is relatively early in winter (4:30 or so).
 You can check all opening times for colleges and libraries and how to visit them here: How Do you Arrange to Visit Oxford University Colleges?

 Visiting Oxford in the Summer